 Module 9 starts with an introductory Acceleration program that sensitizes (non-business) students for the dynamics of entrepreneurial business model development for 4 days.
 This is a quick way of making students aware of the knowledge they lack and need to master for operating in and communicating about (their) business.
 It also introduces in developing a technology-based start-up into a successful company.
-In a playful manner, participants interact in multi-disciplinary teams in both the Accelaration program at the start of the module and in the project during the module where the lean start-up approach is taken to develop a team member’s product of service concept into a business plan.
+In a playful manner, participants interact in multi-disciplinary teams in both the Acceleration program at the start of the module and in the project during the module where the lean start-up approach is taken to develop a team member’s product of service concept into a business plan.
 For business planning, students need additional knowledge that is offered in three introductory courses on entrepreneurship, innovation and financial management.
-In these courses, this decision-centred approach is taken further into case teaching where again students work on real-life problem situations companies have dealt with in order to prepare for a properly analysed and argued decision to be made for the case proponent.
+In these courses, this decision-centered approach is taken further into case teaching where again students work on real-life problem situations companies have dealt with in order to prepare for a properly analyzed and argued decision to be made for the case proponent.

-Introduction to Entrepreneurship is about different forms and categories of entrepreneurship, the differences and commonalities between the entrepreneurial and the innovation process, as well as the jargon and conceptual basics of business disciplines like strategy, finance, marketing, and personnel and organisation.
+Introduction to Entrepreneurship is about different forms and categories of entrepreneurship, the differences and commonalities between the entrepreneurial and the innovation process, as well as the jargon and conceptual basics of business disciplines like strategy, finance, marketing, and personnel and organization.

 The subject of innovation management introduces students to different forms and categories of innovation as process and as result.
 As a discipline, it is largely based on corporate as well as policy practice, and translated to technology-based start-up theory in order to help students understand the typical differences between large and small organizations in their strategies and resource management for commercializing new product and service ideas.